ieyring/probable-dollop/README.md

 merely a test run of an evolving WorldModel.
-Learns the taxonomy of fruits and is therefore in parts based on this.
-The system tries to learn an ontology from data.
+The system tries to learn the taxonomy and ontology of fruits from (text)data and is therefore partly tuned to this and uses a few crude hacks.